xiexh20/behave-dataset/README.md

 ```
 DATASET_PATH
 |--calibs           # Kinect camera intrinsics and extrinsics for different locations
-|----Date[xx]       # background and camera poses for the scene in this date
+|----Date[xx]       # background and camera poses for the scene on this date
 |------background   # background image and point cloud
 |------config       # camera poses
 |---intrinsics      # intrinsics of 4 kinect camera